griffi-gh/lpp/README.md

 # emit api

 `_(...)`
-function can be used to write to the file multiple times per block can be useful for loops and conditions. please note that emit api is incompatible with return values!
+function can be used to write to the file multiple times per block.
+it can be useful for loops and conditions.
+please note that emit api is incompatible with return values!

 ## example:
 ```lua